Financial-Times/upp-provisioners/upp-coreupdate-provisioner/README.md

 /etc/coreupdate/config.yaml
 ```

-Update the following parameters as appropriate:
+You will need to update the following parameters with appropriate values:
 ```
 BASE_URL
 SESSION_SECRET